Orthogonal-Research-Lab/devoworm.github.io/Working-with-Jupyter-Notebooks.md

 3) The fundamental unit of the Notebook are cells (windows labelled "In []:").
 These cells accept input such as code, text, and Markdown.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;a) enter the input into the cell, make sure the selected input for that cell is set to either code or markdown
-(dropdown in the top menu), and then compile the &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;cell (click on the forward arrow icon in the top menu).
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;a) enter the input into the cell, make sure the selected input for that cell is set to either code or markdown (dropdown in the top menu), and then compile the cell (click on the forward arrow icon in the top menu).

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;b) a [tutorial](https://www.datacamp.com/community/tutorials/tutorial-jupyter-notebook) for creating and modifying notebooks can be found at [Datacamp.com](https://www.datacamp.com/community/tutorials/tutorial-jupyter-notebook).